-- cable (standard length 5 metres, optional longer cable) (1)
+- cable (standard length 5 metres, optional longer cable)

+- connector

-- (2) (3) (4) (5) (6) connector
+- (2) (3) (4) (5) (6) sun screen

-- sun screen

 - bubble level

 - bubble level window

 - outer dome

-- (Ź) inner dome
+- inner dome

-- (8) thermal sensor with black coating
+- thermal sensor with black coating

-- (9) quick release system of sun screen
+- quick release system of sun screen

 - (10) instrument body

-- (11) levelling feet (12) optional spring-loaded levelling mount
+- (11) levelling feet

+- (12) optional spring-loaded levelling mount

 - (13) optional tube mount

 - (14) screws included with tube mount

 SR15-A1's scientific name is pyranometer.
-A pyranometer measures the solar radiation received by a plane surface from a 180° field of view angle.
-This quantity, expressed in W/m, is called "hemispherical" solar radiation.
-The solar radiation spectrum extends roughly from 285 to 3000 x $10^{-9}$ m.
+A pyranometer measures the solar radiation received by a plane surface from a $180^{\circ}$ field of view angle.
+This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
+The solar radiation spectrum extends roughly from 285 to $3000 \times 10^{-9}$ m.
 By definition a pyranometer should cover that spectral range with a spectral selectivity that is as "flat" as possible.

 In an irradiance measurement by definition the response to "beam" radiation varies with the cosine of the angle of incidence; i.e. it should have full response when the solar radiation hits the sensor perpendicularly (normal to the surface, sun at zenith, 0° angle of incidence), zero response when the sun is at the horizon (90° angle of incidence, 90° zenith angle), and 50 % of full response at 60° angle of incidence.

-A pyranometer should have a so-called "directional response" (older documents mention "cosine response") that is as close as possible to the ideal cosine characteristic.
+A pyranometer should have a so-called "directional response" (older documents mention